jamesplease/router-comparison/README.md

 -------- | ----- | ----- | --------- | -------- | -----------
 ✘        | ✔     | ✘     | ✔         | ✘        | ✔

-Because a nested router is just a state machine, it should not, logically, need to work with URLs to function.
+Because a nested router is just a state machine, it should not logically need to depend on URLs to function.
 This is useful in apps that don't encode the location of the user in the URL, like embedded apps.